mark-mcdermott/rails-nuxt-auth/README.md

 - make sure you create the create/show .json.jbuilder files in app/views/devise/sessions/
 - change all `$auth.state` references to `$auth.$state`
 - change everything that says blacklist to denylist
-  - the model file is called jwt_denylist.rb
+  - the model file is called jwt_denylist.rb so the model generate line is `rails g model jwt_denylist jti:string:index exp:datetime`
   - the line in the model is `include Devise::JWT::RevocationStrategies::Denylist`
   - the migration will look like this:
   ```